 One flower market.

-three decades of Buried Secrets.
+three decades Seeded With Secrets.

 Six lives uprooted forever.